Aortic Valve Disease Screening from PPG via Physiology-Guided Self-Supervised Learning: INTRODUCTION

-Despite the unique physiological perspective PPG offers for AVD screening, translating this potential into accurate and robust algorithms faces a dual challenge, spanning from feature representation to data availability.
-First, the PPG waveform alterations caused by valvular dysfunction are often relatively subtle and are frequently confounded by morphological variations arising from individual physiological differences such as age and arterial stiffness~\cite{millasseau2006contour}.
-This inherent signal complexity demands models with a strong capacity for signal decoupling to isolate weak pathological signatures from a noisy physiological background~\cite{karimpour2023photoplethysmography}.
-This feature extraction dilemma is, in turn, dramatically amplified by the scarcity of high-quality supervised data.
-In existing public datasets and large cohort studies, the number of high-quality PPG samples that are rigorously aligned with gold-standard diagnostic labels for AS/AR (such as those from echocardiography) is generally limited.
-This scarcity of labeled data, a widely recognized bottleneck in the field of medical artificial intelligence~\cite{krishnan2022self}, severely constrains the effective training of complex deep learning models.
-Consequently, the field confronts a central paradox: the need for powerful models to learn highly similar features starkly contrasts with the lack of large-scale, high-quality labeled data required to train them.
-This paradox compels a move beyond traditional supervised learning frameworks to explore new paradigms.
+Despite the unique physiological perspective PPG offers for AVD screening, translating this potential into accurate and robust algorithms faces a dual challenge spanning feature representation and data availability.
+First, waveform alterations potentially associated with valvular dysfunction are often relatively subtle and are frequently confounded by morphological variations arising from individual physiological differences such as age and arterial stiffness~\cite{millasseau2006contour}.
+This inherent signal complexity demands models capable of capturing subtle disease-associated waveform patterns despite substantial physiological variation across individuals~\cite{karimpour2023photoplethysmography}.
+This feature extraction challenge is further amplified by the scarcity of high-quality supervised data.
+In existing public datasets and large cohort studies, the number of PPG samples aligned with clinically recognized AS/AR labels or echocardiographic assessments remains limited.
+This scarcity of labeled data, a widely recognized bottleneck in medical artificial intelligence~\cite{krishnan2022self}, substantially constrains the effective training of complex deep learning models.
+Consequently, the field confronts a central paradox: the need for powerful models capable of learning subtle physiological representations starkly contrasts with the lack of large-scale, high-quality labeled data required to train them.
+This paradox motivates the exploration of representation learning paradigms beyond conventional supervised learning frameworks.